Meenakshi1108/FirstReact_WaM/README.md

 ## Introduction

-My First React App is a simple application built with React.js.
+wAMovies is a simple application built with React.js.
 It allows users to search for movies using the OMDb API and display the results on the screen.

 ## Prerequisites

 Before running this application, make sure you have the following installed:

 - Node.js
-- npm (Node Package Manager)

 # Installation